 Finding proof of income can be tricky, depending on your circumstances.
 In most instances, you need your payslips and bank statements.
 Still, suppose you're self-employed, for example.
 In that case, it can be more difficult, as you may have to juggle statements from personal and business bank accounts.

 The exact documentation you'll need depends on your lender and can vary.
 For example, suppose you have a low credit score.
 In that case, you might need more information on proof of income to ensure you can make monthly repayments.
 If you have had previous driving convictions or bans, you can still get car finance: you might have to reach out to more lenders.

 Remember: no car finance provider will ever guarantee the offer of a car loan.
 However, they want your business and will work hard to try and get you signed up!

 What is the type of car finance used when buying a car with free insurance included?

-Car finance deals with free insurance are usually PCP deals, which means that you pay a monthly fee to drive the car over a certain amount of time - generally around 3-4 years.
+Car finance deals with free insurance are usually PCP deals.
+You pay a monthly fee to drive the car over a certain amount of time - generally around 3-4 years.

 You can opt to pay a 'balloon payment' to own the car outright or simply hand it back at the end of your contract.
 When it comes to car finance deals with insurance, make sure to read the fine print carefully.
 Many deals only give you free insurance for a certain amount of time.

-Also, sometimes it’s cheaper to source your own insurance!
-At the end of the day, it’s not really ‘free’ - it’s just added to your payment for convenience.
+Also, sometimes it's cheaper to source your own insurance!
+It's not really 'free' - it's just added to your payment for convenience.